EMDR

 is a form of psychotherapy that is used to help individuals process and heal from traumatic or distressing experiences.
 Stress responses are part of our natural fight, flight, or freeze instincts.
 When distress from a disturbing event remains, the upsetting images, thoughts, and emotions may create an overwhelming feeling of being back in that moment, or of being “frozen in time.”
 EMDR therapy helps the brain process these memories, and allows normal healing to resume.
 The experience is still remembered, but the fight, flight, or freeze response from the original event is resolved.

-Ongoing research supports positive clinical outcomes showing EMDR therapy as a helpful treatment for disorders such as anxiety, depression, OCD, chronic pain, addictions, and other distressing life experiences.
+Ongoing research supports positive clinical outcomes showing EMDR therapy as a helpful treatment for disorders such as anxiety, depression, chronic pain, addictions, and other distressing life experiences.

 How Can EMDR Help within the perinatal Period?